saitama1899/dragon-squad-api/README.md

 ## Introduction

 Welcome!

-Here you will find our contribution to the "minimialsitic Badi app" challenge.
+Here you will find our contribution to the "minimalsitic Badi app" challenge.
+We have used the, we believe, same tools as badi, we have even added our own gem.

 ---